Issue

 .

-If the extensions list doesn't specify a schema for an extension, public
+If the extensions list doesn't specify a schema for an extension, the public

 and postgis_tiger_geocoder